amethystaurora-robo/simulation_practice/README.md

+#Simulation of Coupled Atmosphere and Ocean based on Gottwald Model

 This code is for the Gottwald Model, a simplified climate model, combining a Lorenz-84 chaotic atmosphere and a Stommel simplified ocean 'box' model.

 The Lorenz-84 atmosphere involves the variables: